harnen/p2p-service-discovery/doc/discovery.md

 * But when the number of advertisers is small, to keep topic search fast enough, advertisers should concentrate in a subset of the region of node ID address space, within a certain distance to the topic hash `H(t)`, called radius.
 * To place their ads, participants simply perform a random walk within the currently estimated radius and run the advertisement protocol by collecting tickets from all nodes encountered during the walk and using them when their waiting time is over.
 * But how to estimate the topic radius?
 This is the question.
 Instead we propose [Proposition1](doc/proposition1.md), but we could come up with something to compare.
+* Current implementation uses the waiting time as an indicator of how many other nodes are attempting to place ads in a certain region to estimate the radius.
+This is achieved by keeping track of the average time to successful registration within segments of the address space surrounding the topic hash.
+Advertisers initially assume the radius is 2^256, i.e. the entire network.
+As tickets are collected, the advertiser samples the time it takes to place an ad in each segment and adjusts the radius such that registration at the chosen distance takes approximately target-ad-lifetime / 2 to complete.

 ### Topic search process